 1. Augmented Reality Brings Products to Life

 Visualization is the core activity in the design process.
 In the early stages of development, product and user experience concepts are typically envisioned and shaped through sketching and CAD modeling.
 Designers are very effective in using these tools to create a 3D model and digital content.
 But on paper or on the computer screen, their concepts are disconnected from realities of scale and spatial context in the physical world.

 Augmented reality design allows us to pull the idea out of the screen and drop it into the real world at full scale.
 We're then able to walk around it, or walk within it, and get a far better feel for form, proportion and relationship to the environment.
 We can visualize in higher fidelity much earlier in the process, with a dramatically lower level of investment when compared to other forms of rapid prototyping.

 2. Visualization in Context

 It's one thing to be able to move the design out of the screen; it's another to see it within the actual context of use.
-Here, we've seen tangible benefits of AR in helping to assess concept alternatives.
+Here, we've seen tangible benefits of augmented reality design in helping to assess concept alternatives.
 Recently, we used AR in the design of a product for loss prevention in retail.
 To support our Phase Two design selection with our client, we were able to load CAD models of the five-foot-tall devices into the AR headset, drive to a local store and drop each hologram into the environment.
 Here, we could capture video walking around the product, observing and understanding the presence of each concept in the context of the space and the ongoing activity surrounding it.
 Very powerful and very useful in selecting the right approach!

 Subscribe to the Jabil Blog

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

 3. Augmented Reality Enables Collaboration Across Geographies